jpcx/i3-cycle-focus/README.md

 ### Deployment

-The command must be bound to the i3 config.
+The command should be bound within the i3 config.
 This is usually `~/.config/i3/config`.
 The following lines will bind the script to alt+tab for forward cycling and alt+shift+tab for reverse cycling.

 ```ini
 bindsym Mod1+Tab       exec --no-startup-id i3-cycle-focus